Adhesive category theory for graph rewriting in Rocq: Adhesive Category Theory

 We turn the last two requirements of the definition into a new mixin in order to define the structure \lstinline{RmQAdhesive}.
 We see here---in a slightly more sophisticated case than for quivers, precategories and categories---how stronger structures are built in HB by combining independent pieces of weaker structures.

 At this point, our hierarchy contains the following dependencies:

-Among the theory of rm-quasiadhesive categories, we proved that regular monos are preserved by composition and thus form a subcategory, that pushouts preserve regular monos, and that regular subobjects do have binary unions (these results are non-trivial, see~\cite{garnerAxiomsAdhesiveQuasiadhesive2012,lackAdhesiveQuasiadhesiveCategories2005}).
+Concerning the theory of rm-quasiadhesive categories, we proved that regular monos are preserved by composition and thus form a subcategory, that pushouts preserve regular monos, and that regular subobjects do have binary unions, although possibly non-regular ones.
+These results are non-trivial, see~\cite{garnerAxiomsAdhesiveQuasiadhesive2012,lackAdhesiveQuasiadhesiveCategories2005}.

-\subsubsection{Rm-adhesive categories}
+\subsubsection{Rm-adhesive Categories}

-Rm-adhesive categories (originally named \emph{quasiadhesive} categories in \cite{lackAdhesiveQuasiadhesiveCategories2005}) are the next level in the hierarchy of adhesive category theory.
+Rm-adhesive categories (originally named \emph{quasiadhesive} categories in~\cite{lackAdhesiveQuasiadhesiveCategories2005}) are the next level in the hierarchy of adhesive category theory.

 \begin{definition}[Rm-adhesive category~\cite{garnerAxiomsAdhesiveQuasiadhesive2012}, \cite{lackAdhesiveQuasiadhesiveCategories2005}] A category is \emph{rm-adhesive} iff: \begin{itemize} \item it has all pullbacks, \item it has pushouts along regular monos, and \item pushouts along regular monos are Van Kampen. \end{itemize} \end{definition}